djoleeradovic/react-social-network-app/README.md

 # Add user, auth user, edit user, delete user
 # Add post, delete post
-# Like, dislike not functional only UI (update: work but need to refresh page to see new likes)
+# Like, dislike not functional only UI (update: work but need to refresh page to see new likes, update 2.0: everything works)